CreateUNSW/droid-racing/README.md

 Follow instructions to get a raspberry pi servo controller from here http://cihatkeser.com/servo-control-with-raspberry-pi-in-5-minutes-or-less/ for source.
 Check './servod --help' (compiled from source) for usage.

+Build Instructions:

+Navigate to main directory with Makefile.
+Type 'make' into terminal and hit enter.

+Run Instructions:

+Navigate to 'bin' directory, type './run.exe' and hit enter.

+NOTE: To run with 'servod' not yet running, the system performs a system call as root, and therefore needs to be able to do so without use of a password.
+Otherwise, the program should be run as the root user.